Skip to main content

 Use quality imagery.

 Photography can be a key storytelling tool that creates emotional reactions to connect readers with your message.
 Whenever possible, professional photographers should be employed to create original images.
 We offer a collection of campus photography, including high- and low-resolution photographs and b-roll video.
-Full-time staff and faculty can create an account to access those photos through Tandem Vault.
+Full-time staff and faculty can create an account to access those photos through Mediagraph.
 And we’ve created photography guidelines to help improve your visual impact.

 Utilize white space.